 Systems such as the U.S. legal and justice system, which are structured as hierarchies, stand in sharp contrast to societies structured around a sacred circle.
 While structural features of the U.S. legal and justice system do not in and of themselves necessarily preclude an individual's choice to act with (or without) integrity, the structure of the system in its entirety prevents the state from intervening effectively in domestic abuse cases against Indigenous women.
 During the course of this research, we have attempted to view the U.S. legal system from the standpoint of Indigenous women who have been and are being abused and who have been and are seeking protection from the system.
-This position led us to envision a system that embraces the Indigenous values of respect for women, holism and honoring relations - that is, an Indigenous system that operates with integrity.
-In this section we propose some of the foundational pieces of a system that protects women who are abused and holds offenders accountable to the women (and children) they have abused and to their community of relations.
+This position led us to envision a system that embraces the Indigenous values of respect for women, holism and honoring relations - that is, an Indigenous system that protects women who are abused and holds offenders accountable to the women (and children) they have abused and to their community of relations.